How to check the battery level on your Fitbit

 To change your clock face to one with a battery indicator

-Choose a clock face that meets your needs that includes a battery status icon or percentage and any other on-screen stats you want to see (i.e., heart rate, step count, SpO2, and so forth.)
+Choose a clock face that meets your needs and includes a battery status icon or percentage and any other on-screen stats you want to see (i.e., heart rate, step count, SpO2, and so forth.)

 In particular, most Fitbit trackers, like the Inspire or Charge Series, don’t offer any clock faces with a battery indicator.